Father's Day 2024 - Dad's Top 5

 I have been a big fan of both Camper Van Beethoven and Cracker for many years.

-Well, I started out listening to Monks of Doom first and worked my way back to Cracker and then Camper Van Beethoven .
+Well, I started out listening to Monks of Doom first and worked my way back to Cracker and then Camper Van Beethoven.
 So, I'm a little out of order with things.
-I had heard of this allege “Campout” in a place called Pioneertown.
+I had heard of this alleged “Campout” in a place called Pioneertown.
 Listening to Counting Crows' This Desert Life, I had become pretty familiar with Pioneertown and Pappy and Harriet’s through the song, “Ms. Potter’s Lullaby.”

 At the time, I was living in a small rural town in Georgia, between school and work; I never had the funds or time to fly out there.
 The closest thing I had in attendance was watching the first ever Campout on DVD.
 It was not until 2014, when I moved to Los Angeles that I would finally be able to attend my first three day annual Campout extravaganza.